 - Reflect on your behaviour in the workplace.
 You don’t have to like all your colleagues, but it is important to be professional and create a mutually respectful environment

-- Build time for engagement with your peers and teams.
+- Build time for engagement with your peers and teams, especially when working remotely.
 As humans, we thrive on contact, so encouraging a team ethos of support and sharing rather than competition will make for a more pleasant work environment

 - Get organised and keep your to-do list up to date

 - Deal with problems as they arise.
 Dwelling on them will contribute to your stress levels and affect your concentration

 - Prioritise your workload – if you’re struggling to do this, consider asking your manager to help you prioritise your tasks

 - Plan your annual leave/holiday entitlement in advance where possible to ensure you always have a break to look forward to and that you don’t miss out on the dates that are important to you

 - Take your breaks – fresh air and a change of scenery at lunchtime can do wonders to recharge your batteries

 Too many emails?
 Consider picking up the phone at work for quick things but also when matters need a bit more attention and discussion.
 Agreements can often be confirmed via e-mail, but sometimes more personal approaches can resolve situations more effectively and quickly

 Making time and space for creativity rather than being on a treadmill of busyness can spark ideas for innovation and time/cost saving ideas.